Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 It's a trend: People see a particular dog breed in a movie, then there's a temporary craze of people wanting to own that breed.
 People flock to breeders looking for a ''purebred'' puppy being either a Dalmatian (101 Dalmations), a Labrador (Marley and me), or a Chihuahua (Beverly Hills Chihuahua).
-However, first time dog owners may not know much about what a purebred dog really is, therefore they may find themselves only questioning later if their dog is really a purebred.
+However, first-time dog owners may not know much about what a purebred dog really is, and they may find themselves later questioning if their dog is really a purebred.

 Signs You Own a Purebred Dog